yvoinov/zabbix-templates-hardware-monitoring/README.md

 In addition, monitoring the hardware of Windows workstations is also not well covered.
 For this reason, a generalized template for monitoring a typical workstation by means of WMI in combination with [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) was developed.

+Note: Although the templates were developed for Zabbix 7.0, they will work on earlier versions as well.
+Just adjust the version in the template.

 ## Using template HP RAID

 For template require to add UserParameter in agent config: